mean-js/vscode-ts-basic-setup/readme.md

 #### Next create task configuration, inbuilt feature of VSCode.
 (This is one of the way to compile typescript program.)
 Tasks -> Configure Default Build Task

+#### To Run the build task, with watch mode on.
+Add following to the tasks.json,
+"args": ["-w", "-p", "."],

 #### To debug typescript program, use create configuration. this will create launch.json.
 Following is for reference,
     {